Juan José Rondón Airport

 Juan José Rondón Airport (IATA: RON, ICAO: SKPA) is a high-elevation airport serving the town of Paipa in the Boyacá Department of Colombia.

 The airport is 4.6 km east of the TermoPaipa power plant and 2 km south of the town, just east of Lake Sochagota.
 The runway length does not include a 100 m displaced threshold on Runway 04.

-On June 22, 2022, Colombian domestic carrier Easyfly is scheduled to begin service to Paipa from Medellin and Bucaramanga.